icerpc/icerpc-docs/pages/slice/language-reference/slice-grammar.md

     ;
 ```

-For additional information on Slice files, see the [slice file][slice-file-guide] page.
+For additional information on Slice files, see the [Slice file][slice-file-guide] page.

 ### Mode declarations